gatortim50/password-library/README.md

 ## License

-MIT © [Your Name]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

+- React
-- Built with React and TypeScript
+- TypeScript
-- Styled with Tailwind CSS
+- Tailwind CSS
+- Jest
-- Tested with Jest and React Testing Library
+- Testing Library